eezhee/eezhee/README.md

 ## Roadmap

-The following items are scheduled to be added to eezhee
+Something things that are planned include:

 - add more public clouds (aws is most likely next)
+- ability to update the kubernetes version of a running cluster (within the same stream ie 1.20.1 -> 1.20.6)
+- generic (provider agnostic) way of specifying a VM size or region
+- ability to resize the VM your cluster uses
+- ability to add nodes to your cluster
 - support for multi-node clusters and using a variety of VM sizes
-- ability to update or upgrade the kubernetes version of your cluster

 ## Final Thoughts

 Hopefully Eezhee will make it easier for you to leverage all the benefits of kubernetes without getting bogged down in the details.

-Good luck and have fun!
+Good luck, have fun and let me know your thoughts!